TrautsNottus/trautsnottus.github.io/_docs/classteacher/clog/conduct.md

 Simple awarding of points to pupils.
 {:.lead}

 > On the **Conduct Configuration** screen, your school administrator can change the labels for 'Achievement' or 'Behaviour' to something right for your school.
-E.g., Blah, blah.
+E.g., Merits, Demerits.
 {: .note}

 ## Awarding achievement points